 |Figure 7 - The Connection popup|

 - Click the Connect button in the Connection popup.
-This adds a new shareReview: action method declaration in the WriteReviewViewController.m file as shown in Figure 8;
+This adds a new shareReview: action method declaration in the WriteReviewViewController.swift file (Figure 8).

 |Figure 8 - The new shareReview: action method|